Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Introduction

 The double induction strategy then allows us to deduce the following result:

-\begin{theorem*}[\ref{main}] Let $G=\GL_n$ and $w\in F^+$ with $w=s_{i_1}\cdots s_{i_r}$.
-Let $I=\{s_{i_1},\ldots , s_{i_r}\}$ and $P_I\supseteq B^*$ be the standard parabolic subgroup associated to $I$, then
+\begin{theorem} Let $G=\GL_n$ and $w\in F^+$ with $w=s_{i_1}\cdots s_{i_r}$.
+Let $I=\{s_{i_1},\ldots , s_{i_r}\}$ and $P_I=B^*W_IB^*$ be the standard parabolic subgroup associated to $I$, then

-where $\mathds{1}_{\Fpbar}$ is the trivial $P_I(\Fq)$-representation with coefficients in $\Fpbar$. \end{theorem*}
+where $\mathds{1}_{\Fpbar}$ is the trivial $P_I(\Fq)$-representation with coefficients in $\Fpbar$. \end{theorem}

 If $w=svs$, we construct maps $\Xo(svs)\to \Xo(sv)$ and $\Xo(svs)\to \Xo(vs)$ and show that they give isomorphisms of cohomology groups with respect to the structure sheaf.
-These isomorphisms commute with the $\GL_n(\Fq)$-actions.
+These isomorphisms are $\GL_n(\Fq)$-equivariant.
+Consequently, they also induce isomorphisms on cohomology groups in the case of the cyclic shift operator $C$ cf. Definition \ref{operatorC}.
 The construction of these maps only relies on the fact that $\GL_n$ is split reductive, so this step applies to any split reductive connected groups defined over $\Fq$.
-These isomorphisms also give isomorphism of cohomology groups in the case of the cyclic shift operator $C$ cf. Definition \ref{operatorC}.

-For the operators $K$ and $R$ cf. Definition \ref{operatorsKR}, we first construct an intermediate proper smooth scheme such that both $\Xo(w)$ and $\Xo(K(w))$ (resp. $\Xo(R(w))$) have birational morphism to it, then we use a theorem of Chatzistamatiou and R\"{u}lling to get the isomorphism of cohomology groups.
+For the operators $K$ and $R$ corresponding to relations in the symmetric group cf. Definition \ref{operatorsKR}, we first construct an intermediate proper smooth scheme such that both $\Xo(w)$ and $\Xo(K(w))$ (resp. $\Xo(R(w))$) have birational morphism to it, then we use a theorem of Chatzistamatiou and R\"{u}lling to get the isomorphism of cohomology groups.
 The theorem \cite[Theorem 3.2.8]{CR11} shows that for proper smooth schemes over a perfect field, birational morphisms induce cohomological equivalence for the structure sheaf and the canonical bundle.
 In Appendix \ref{AppendixA}, we show that $\overline{X(w)}$ has pseudo-rational singularities.
-For schemes with such singularities, there is a generalization of Chatzistamatiou--R\"{u}lling's result by Kov\'{a}cs \cite[Theorem 9.15]{Kovacs}.
+For schemes with such singularities, there is a generalization of Chatzistamatiou--R\"{u}lling's result by Kov\'{a}cs \cite[Theorem 8.13]{Kovacs}.
 Hence the statements on the operators $K$ and $R$ follows from this and it generalizes to arbitrary connected reductive groups whenever there is an operator replacing a reduced subexpression of $w$ according to relation in the group presentation of $W$ that does not reduce the Bruhat length.